A Bicycle Accident Attorney Can Help Your Case

 - Helmet users are less likely to be hospitalized after an accident than non-helmeted riders

-- Men are less likely to wear helmets while riding than women, contributing to their high fatality rate
+- Men are less likely to wear helmets while riding than women

 - Children whose bicycle helmets fit poorly are at twice the risk for head injury while riding than children with properly fitting safety gear